 Where to go Gorilla Trekking

 The world’s remaining mountain gorillas, which number roughly around 900, can be found in the dense forests of equatorial Africa.
 Most live in in the Virunga Mountains - spanning Rwanda, Uganda and the Democratic Republic of Congo (DRC) - as well as in the heavily protected Bwindi Impenetrable Forest in Uganda.
-Almost all treks take place in Rwanda and Uganda due to instability and and lack of tourism infrastructure in the DRC.
+Almost all treks take place in Rwanda and Uganda due to instability and lack of tourism infrastructure in the DRC.

 Gorilla Trekking in Rwanda

 Rwanda's gorillas are found in the Virunga Mountains in Volcanoes National Park.
 This is a popular location for coming face-to-face with one of man’s closest relatives without having to undertake an overly arduous hike.
 Permits here are highly sought after during the dry season, so it’s advisable to plan your trip as far in advance as possible.
 The resting place of Dian Fossey, a pioneer in the study of endangered mountain gorillas, can be found in Rwanda.
-Her grave sits next to the one of her favourite great apes, Digit, with whom she developed a special bond before he was killed by poachers.
+Her grave sits next that of her favourite great apes, Digit, with whom she developed a special bond before he was killed by poachers.

 Gorilla Trekking in Uganda

 Most Ugandan mountain gorillas live in Bwindi Impenetrable National Park, a World Heritage Site that is also home to myriad bird species, butterflies, monkeys and chimpanzees.
-Treks in Uganda are a wilder challenge than those in Rwanda, with longer walks and steeper climbs.
+Treks in Uganda are often a wilder challenge than those in Rwanda, with longer walks and steeper climbs.
 However, you will be rewarded by amazing vistas that will take your breath away (if you have any left) and your first sight of a silverback will immediately diminish memories of the physical exertion it took to get there.
 Permits in Uganda cost less than those in Rwanda, and you can pay for a habituation permit that allows you to accompany researchers to spend up to four hours on gorillas watches from December through to March and July through to October.
 Kibale National Park and Queen Elizabeth National Park are nearby, where there are opportunities for chimpanzee tracking and game drives.

 Best Time to go Gorilla Trekking

 Treks take place throughout the year.
 However, the most popular times are during the drier months of December to February (short dry season), and from June to mid-September (long dry season).
 Be aware that, even in the dry seasons, conditions underfoot will be wet and muddy!
 The rainy seasons from April to May and in November can make trekking more demanding, but permits are more available and accommodation is less expensive.
+Discounts on gorilla permits in Rwanda are available from November to May.

 Planning a Gorilla Safari